 Five Great Dog Breeds From Latin America

-This dog from the southern part of South America was produced to hunt but has gained an undeserved reputation as a fighting dog.
-The Dogo Argentino is not a fighting dog, and in fact since he was developed to hunt in a pack the dogs are never allowed to fight each other.
+This dog from the southern part of South America was bred to hunt but has gained an undeserved reputation as a fighting dog.
+The Dogo Argentino is not a fighting dog, and in fact, since he was developed to hunt in a pack the dogs are never allowed to fight each other.

 Dogo Argentinos are large, about 45 kilos (around 100 pounds), muscular, and solid white with few if any markings.
 About 10% of the dogs are deaf, and some dogs are affected by hip dysplasia, a common disease in big dogs.